ChinmayPillai/Multi-Particle_Force_Simulator/README.md

 Output: 'n' CSV Files with data columns - 'Time(in seconds), Position_X, Position_Y and Position_Z'

-Run Code after specifying following variables within code:
+Run Code after specifying the following variables within the code:

-time_step (lower=>more accurate): Steps size of discretiing time (in seconds) - Force considered constant during and Output given at each time step
+time_step (lower=>more accurate): Steps size of discretising time (in seconds) - Force considered constant during and Output given at each time step

 t_final: Time till which system is made to evolve

-Engine: Specify whether to simulate Gravity or Electrostatic force taking the other to be negligible [either GravitySim() or ElectroStaticSim()]
+Engine: Specify whether to simulate Gravity or Electrostatic force, taking the other to be negligible [either GravitySim() or ElectroStaticSim()]

 ## Animate.py

-Code to animate and export video of evolution of system.
+Code to animate and export video of the evolution of the system.
 Videos of Solar System Simulation can be found in the folder 'Simulations Videos & Photos'

 ## TimePeriods.py